ULL-MFP-AET/ull-mfp-aet.github.io/tema0-introduccion/practicas/p04-t0-aprender-jekyll/README.md

 * If no front matter is provided, Jekyll will consider it to be *a static file* and the contents will not undergo further processing.
 A markdown file with no front matter **will not** be transformed onto a HTML file
 * If front matter is provided, Jekyll will process the file contents into the expected output.
 I.e. the markdown will be converted to HTML
 * Therefore, *be sure you add front matter to the documents in both collections* `tareas` and `temas`

+#### Collections and Time

+Except for documents in hard-coded default collection `posts`, all documents in collections you create, are accessible via Liquid irrespective of their assigned date, if any, and therefore renderable.

+Documents are attempted to be written to disk only if the concerned collection metadata has `output: true`.
+Additionally, future-dated documents are only written if `site.future` _is also true_.
+Therefore, you can hide a document by setting the date to a future date.

+More fine-grained control over documents being written to disk can be exercised by setting `published: false` (_`true` by default_) in the document's front matter.

 ### Making a Page to Show the Links to the Collection Documents